kujuh3/Twitter-follow-unfollow/README.md

 Mass follow and or unfollow users of another user

 I guess you could also call it a follower churn bot.
+Twitter is real hush hush about their limits in numbers so how likely this'll get you banned will depend on your own usage.

 ##
 <h2>Usage</h2>